Davigo-Studio/govigedit-docs-new/docs/guides/getting-started.md

 ## Step 2 - Creating a new map

-We'll want to create a new scene in the project panel, name it something fun (BirdSanctuary for example) and open it.
+We'll want to create a new scene via File > New Scene (Ctrl + N), and select the "Base Govigedit Map" template.
+Save the map somewhere with a fun name (BirdSanctuary for example) and open it.

-You should get a message about importing a scene template.
-This will add all required prefabs, and applies some lighting defaults.
-If you closed this, you can always bring it up via `Menu bar > Govigedit > Import Scene Template`.

 Your hierarchy should now look like the following: